idan2468/NodeJS_Store/README.md

 ## Functionalities
 - Using EJS template engine to render HTML files to the clients.
-- Authoriziotion with user and password, using sessions.
+- Authorization with user and password, using sessions.
-- Full integreation using MongoDB (mongoose) with CRUD opertions on products in the online store.
+- Full integration using MongoDB (mongoose) with CRUD operations on products in the online store.
-- Accessesability and secuirty applied (restricted access to non logged in user, csrf protection, encrypted passwords and more...)
+- Accessibility and security applied (restricted access to non logged in user, CSRF protection, encrypted passwords, and more...)
-- Integration with theird party API like:
+- Integration with third party API like:
-    - Stripe - For processing payment in secure way.
+    - Stripe - For processing payment in a secure way.
-    - Sendgrid - For sending automated emails like reset password email and regiteration confirmation email
+    - Sendgrid - For sending automated emails like reset password email and registration confirmation email
-    - pdfkit - For creating Invoices in a pdf format
+    - PDFkit - For creating Invoices in a pdf format
-    - cloudinary - For storing on the cloud images/files permenently
+    - cloudinary - For storing on the cloud images/files permanently
 - Full Error handling